DaniloSalvato/DaniloSalvato/README.md

 - 🔭 I’m currently working as a **freelancer**

-- 🌱 I’m currently learning **JavaScript, React, NodeJs and MongoDB**
+- 🌱 I’m currently learning **JavaScript, TypeScript, React and NodeJs **

 - 💬 Ask me about **JS**